 The Working Connections Child Care Subsidy (WCCC) is a subsidy program that helps income-eligible families pay for child care.
-Two WCCC bills passed in 2023 that increase access by broadening eligibility to more families and caregivers, including undocumented families, child care providers, and families in the therapeutic court systems (see SB 5225 and HB 1525).
+Two WCCC bills passed in 2023 that increased access by broadening eligibility to more families and caregivers, including undocumented families, child care providers, and families in the therapeutic court systems (see SB 5225 and HB 1525).
 The Fair Start for Kids Act, passed in 2021, decreased co-pays and expanded eligibility so that more families could qualify by income.
-Currently, 295,000 children under the age of 13 in Washington State are eligible for the WCCC, but only 41,000 children (14%) are accessing this program designed to make child care more affordable.
+Currently, 233,911 children under the age of 13 in Washington State are eligible for the WCCC, but only 49,700 children (21%) are accessing this program designed to make child care more affordable.